chendo/mdns/README.md

 This gem was created by observing existing mDNS queries and responses.
 I did not read the RFC, so it might not follow the spec properly.

-Tested on OS X Mavericks.
+Tested on OS X Mavericks, Ruby 2.0+.
+Should work with older versions of Ruby and other *nix OSes.

 Should work with any client that implements mDNS resolver.